Alisyn Camerota: Amanda Wakes Up

 Camerota wrote Amanda Wakes Up, a novel she began writing while taking notes of her interviews of candidates in the 2012 presidential election.
 The notes developed into a novel based on her 25 years of working for the news business.
 She wrote the book with the desire to remind readers of the importance of real journalism.
 Book reviewer Lincee Ray of the Associated Press wrote that the novel offers "a healthy dose of what it means to weigh ambition against truth".

 Personal life

 Camerota is of Italian American heritage.
-A native of Shrewsbury, New Jersey, she and her husband have fraternal twin daughters conceived via in-vitro fertilization in 2005 and a son who was conceived naturally in 2007.
+A native of Shrewsbury, New Jersey, she and her husband had fraternal twin daughters conceived via in-vitro fertilization in 2005 and a son who was conceived naturally in 2007.
 In 2010, she appeared on The Today Show to discuss her infertility issues and served as host of the National Infertility Associations "Night of Hope Celebration".

 Camerota revealed in an Instagram post that her husband, Tim Lewis, died after a two-year battle with stage 4 pancreatic cancer on July 27, 2024.
 The couple lived in Westport, Connecticut.